apache/airflow/docs/apache-airflow/howto/set-up-database.rst

 .. note::
     For more information on setting the configuration, see :doc:`/howto/set-config`.

-If you want to check the current value of database URI, you can use ``airflow config get-value core sql_alchemy_conn`` command as in the example below.
+If you want to check the current value, you can use ``airflow config get-value core sql_alchemy_conn`` command as in the example below.

 .. code-block:: bash